 Our Three Core Values

 Our goal is to engage and understand people, not win arguments.
 We are not here to find all the right answers to age old debates, rather, ask better questions that help us appreciate and better connect with the person who hold the belief.
 Community is made out of a variety of real individuals, not merely ideologies.
-Because we are people before anything else, we learn how to engage each other as whole people who want to be understood, seen, heard, and acknowledged.
-Getting to know each other means getting to know not simply our surfaces, but getting past our stereotypes and learning our stories, perspectives, beliefs, experiences, etc. This will help us go from Tolerating the Philosophy –> Respecting the perspective –> Embracing the person!
+Because we are people before anything else, we aim to learn how to engage each other as people who want to be understood, seen, heard, and acknowledged where we are.
+Getting to know each other means getting past our surfaces, fear, and stereotypes, and sharing/learning our stories, perspectives, beliefs, and experiences.
+This will help us go from Tolerating the Philosophy –> Respecting the perspective –> Embracing the person!

 “We are people to be loved, not projects to be fixed.” – Jackie Hill Perry “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.” – Maya Angelou